 It sounds like a complicated problem, but it's not.
 Here's a rule of thumb on car insurance: The coverage usually goes with the vehicle.

-Generally, the insurance belonging to the auto's owner -- car dealers keep what’s known as a “garage policy” -- is ultimately responsible for the claim, says Bob Passmore, spokesman for the Property Casualty Insurers Association of America.
+Generally, the liability insurance belonging to the auto's owner -- car dealers keep what’s known as a “garage policy” -- is ultimately responsible for the claim, says Bob Passmore, spokesman for the Property Casualty Insurers Association of America.

 That doesn't mean you or your insurer won't get stuck with the cost.
 It's not unusual for a dealer to require you to sign a waiver before letting you drive one of his or her cars.